 (2) a bond in the form and amount and with sureties satisfactory to the financial institution, indemnifying the financial institution against any liabilities, loss, and expenses it might incur because of its recognition of the claim or because of its refusal, due to the claim, to honor or recognize any right with respect to the property.
 (Added 1999, No. 153 (Adj.
 Sess.), § 2, eff.
 Jan.
 1, 2001.)

 § 14212.
 Joint fiduciary accounts

 (a) Statement of purpose.
-The purpose of this section is to create a new form of joint financial account whereby the account owner designates a fiduciary with authority to use monies in the account for the benefit and under the direction of the account owner, and to enable the account owner as well as law enforcement to enforce the terms of the declaration of intent.
+The purpose of this section is to create a new form of joint financial account for which the account owner designates a fiduciary with authority to use monies in the account for the benefit and under the direction of the account owner and to enable the account owner as well as law enforcement to enforce the terms of the declaration of intent.

 (b) A “joint fiduciary account” is created by a deposit in a financial institution in the name of an owner naming a fiduciary or several fiduciaries when the owner has received a disclosure statement and executed a declaration of intent as provided in this section.
 An “owner” may be one or more joint owners of the account.
 Only the owner may designate a fiduciary at the time an account is opened, or may substitute or remove a fiduciary.
 A fiduciary shall act only in accordance with the declaration of intent and shall have authority to take all actions permitted by the terms and conditions of the account that are consistent with the declaration of intent.

 (d) A disclosure statement must accompany a declaration of intent.
-The disclosure statement and declaration of intent shall be in no less than 10-point type and in substantially the following form:
+The disclosure statement and declaration of intent shall be in not less than 10- point type and in substantially the following form: